trailblazer/trailblazer.github.io/gems/reform/validation.md

 In Rails environments, the AM support will be automatically loaded.

-You need to include `Reform::Form::ActiveModel::Validations` either into a particular form class, or simply into `Reform::Form` and make it available for all subclasses.
+In other frameworks, you need to include `Reform::Form::ActiveModel::Validations` either into a particular form class, or simply into `Reform::Form` and make it available for all subclasses.

 {% highlight ruby %}
 require "reform/form/active_model/validations"